Gideon Welles: Later life and death

 After leaving politics, Welles returned to Connecticut and to writing, editing his journals, and authoring several books before his death, including a biography, Lincoln and Seward, published in 1874.

 He was a Third Class Companion of the Military Order of the Loyal Legion of the United States.
 While the Loyal Legion did consist predominantly of Union officers who had served in the American Civil War the Order's constitution provided for honorary members (i.e. Third Class Companions) who were civilians who had made significant contributions to the war effort.
 Welles was also instrumental in the Navy's creation of the Medal of Honor.

 Towards the end of 1877, his health began to wane.
-A streptococcal infection of the throat killed Gideon Welles at the age of seventy-five on February 12, 1878.
+Welles died from a streptococcal throat infection, at the age of seventy-five, on February 11, 1878.
 His body was interred at Cedar Hill Cemetery in Hartford, Connecticut.

 Legacy

 Two ships have been named USS Welles in his honor.
 The Dining Commons at Cheshire Academy and the Gideon Welles School in Glastonbury, Connecticut, are also named after him.
-In the Lincoln Square neighborhood of Chicago, Welles Park was dedicated in honor of Gideon Welles in 1910, and more recently, an adjacent restaurant, opened in 2014, has also been named after Gideon Welles.
+In the Lincoln Square neighborhood of Chicago, Welles Park was dedicated in his honor in 1910, and an adjacent restaurant, opened in 2014, was also named after Gideon Welles.

+He was not an ancestor of Orson Welles as the actor had claimed on The Dick Cavett Show.